TiagoAmoroso/flappy-plane/README.md

 # flappy-plane
+The first game I ever made.
-My first game made with PyGame in 2021.
+Made with PyGame in 2021.
 Essentially a flappy bird clone.
 Used this to learn the PyGame library.